OctopusDeploy/blog/blog/2021-01/deploying-lambdas/index.md

 Deploying the second Go Lambda is very similar to the Node Lambda we deployed above, and so we won't cover all the resources again.

-The template below is the complete copy of the self-contained CloudFormation template, with a parameter defining the environment name, and output variables building up the stage URL.
+The template below is the complete copy of the self-contained CloudFormation template, with a parameter defining the environment name and output variables building up the stage URL.

 The default value for the environment name has been configured with an Octopus system variable containing the name of the current environment.
 This means the template is easy to deploy as part of a **Deploy an AWS CloudFormation template** step in Octopus: